tuxBurner/play-jsannotations/README.md

 libraryDependencies += "com.github.tuxBurner" %% "play-jsannotations" % "2.4.0"
 ```

-Activate the plugin in the `conf/application.conf` like this:
+Activate the module in the `conf/application.conf` like this:

 ```
 play.modules.enabled  += "com.github.tuxBurner.jsAnnotations.JsRoutesModule"